TDarkShadow/iheartnewvegas/main.md

 uWMChanceMax=15
 ```

-> Enables Fallout 3-style repair, as well as a chance for random NPCs to have weapon mods.
+> ℹ️ Enables Fallout 3-style repair, as well as a chance for random NPCs to have weapon mods.

 **Vanilla UI Plus**:
 - Open **Menus\Prefabs\VUI+\settings.xml** using a text editor and make the following adjustments.